microsoft/aerial_wildlife_detection/doc/custom_model.md

 ```

 Note the following:
-* The layout given in the sample code above must not be changed (i.e., it must
+* The layout given in the sample code above must not be changed (_i.e._, it must
   exactly contain the functions and their arguments specified).
 * You may add more custom functions, packages, files, etc. the model can rely on,
   though.